MahmudRiazBD/DocDoc-BD/README.md

 9.  **Performance Tuning:**
     -   Implement a multi-layered caching strategy as described above.
     -   Use lazy loading for non-critical data on pages like the Dashboard.
-    -   Use `router.prefetch()` on user interaction events like `onMouseEnter` to preload data for subsequent navigation.
+    -   Use `router.prefetch()` or similar techniques on user interaction events like `onMouseEnter` or when a component becomes visible to preload data for subsequent navigation.